nutnut123qq/MOC-A/FE/public/mockups/README.md

-# T-Shirt Mockup Images
+# T-Shirt 3D Mockup Images

-This folder contains 3D T-shirt mockup images for the preview functionality.
+This folder contains realistic 3D T-shirt mockup images for the preview functionality.

-## Required Images:
+## Current Images:
-- `tshirt-front-white.png` - Front view of white t-shirt
+- `tshirt_mockup.jpeg` - Main 3D front view (REAL PHOTO - WORKING!)
-- `tshirt-back-white.png` - Back view of white t-shirt
+- `tshirt-back-mockup.jpeg` - Back view placeholder (copy of front)
-- `tshirt-folded-white.png` - Folded view of white t-shirt
+- `tshirt-folded-mockup.jpeg` - Folded view placeholder (copy of front)
-- `tshirt-hanging-white.png` - Hanging view of white t-shirt
+- `tshirt-hanging-mockup.jpeg` - Hanging view placeholder (copy of front)
+- `placeholder-tshirt.png` - Fallback image

+## Note:
+- Currently using the main 3D mockup for all views as placeholders
+- Vector images (áo vector folder) are used for design canvas only
+- 3D mockups are used for preview page only

 ## Image Requirements:
 - PNG format with transparent background